-The County will not accept required improvements, nor will the authorized agent of the County release or reduce said security, until the District Engineer of the Division of Highways, or other appropriate authority has submitted a certificate stating that all required public street improvements have been satisfactorily completed, or until an engineer, surveyor, architect or contractor acceptable to the County has certified that all other required improvements have been completed in conformity with the requirements of this ordinance.
+The County will not accept the required improvements, nor will thean authorized agent of the County release or reduce said security, until the District Engineer of the North Carolina Department of Transportation (NCDOT), Division of Highways, or other appropriate authority, has submitted a certificate stating that all required public street improvements have been satisfactorily completed, or until an engineer, surveyor, architect or contractor acceptable to the County has certified that all other required improvements have been completed in conformity with the requirements of this ordinance.
 Upon such certification, the County may thereafter accept the improvements in accordance with the established procedure and release the financial guarantee.